troykyo/dssloopholes.github.io/category/business/Technology resilience.md

 #### Omnichannel capabilities

 Technology resilience in the fashion domain involves developing omnichannel capabilities to provide a seamless and integrated user experience across multiple channels, including physical stores, online platforms, mobile applications, and social media.
-This requires leveraging technologies such as mobile apps, augmented reality, virtual reality, and interactive displays to create engaging and personalized experiences for the users.
+This requires leveraging technologies such as mobile apps, augmented reality, virtual reality, and interactive displays to create engaging and personalized user experiences.

 #### Data-driven decision making